First of all, you may safely ignore Windows security warnings similar to these:

 - (3).
 Create a new folder, for instance a sub-folder to your desktop folder.
 The folder should have full read and write permissions, and the folder should not be encrypted (to check this, right-click the folder in Windows Explorer, choose “Properties”, and click the “Advanced” button).

 In the newly-created folder, double-click setup.exe.
-Setup.exe checks if you have the necessary .NET version on your computer (this is usually the case, but if not so your .NET version will be upgraded automatically), and then afterwards calls the InstallerForGekko.msi file.
+InstallerForGekko.msi is the “real” installation file, but setup.exe checks if you have the necessary .NET version on your computer (and if not so, your .NET version will be upgraded automatically).
+Afterwards, setup.exe should call InstallerForGekko.msi file automatically.

-NOTE: If all this fails, you may try to manually upgrade your .NET version to at least version 4.0, and then afterwards try to copy the InstallerForGekko.msi file to a USB stick and run the installation from there.
+NOTE: If all this fails, you may try to manually upgrade your .NET version to at least version 4.0 or 4.6.1, and then afterwards try to copy the InstallerForGekko.msi file to a USB stick and run the installation from there.
 This has helped at least one user running Windows XP.
-In severe cases, burning the InstallerForGekko.msi file to a CD and installing from the CD might also be an option to try out.

 Mac/Linux users, see here.